fs-webdev/fs-dialog/README.md

 * `open` - Both opens the dialog and denotes that it is open.
 Remove attribute to close.
 * `type` - The type of dialog.
 Values can be `modal` or `modeless`.
 Defaults to `modal`.
-* `transition` - Transition to use when opening the modal.
+* `transition` - Transition to use when opening a modal dialog.
 Values can be `from-bottom`, `from-right`, or `center`.
 Defaults to `center`.

 ### Classes

-Using these classes are optional.
+All classes are optional.

-* `fs-dialog__body` - Provides default padding.
+* `fs-dialog__body` - Provides default padding and scrolling content.
 Modal dialogs will add `role=main` to this element for screen readers.

 ### Elements

-Using these elements are optional.
+All elements are optional.

 * `header` - The standard dialog header with default padding and a bottom border.
 * `footer`- The standard dialog footer with default padding, grey background, and a top border.

 ### Events

-All events bubble and are fired on the dialog that caused the event.
+All events bubble and are fired on the dialog that triggered the event.

 * `fs-dialog-open` - Fired when the dialog is opened.
 * `fs-dialog-close` - Fired when the dialog is closed by any means.
 * `fs-dialog-dismiss` - Fired when an element that has the `data-dialog-dismiss` attribute is clicked.
 Will close the dialog.
 * `fs-dialog-confirm` Fired when an element that has the `data-dialog-confirm` attribute is clicked.
-Does not close the dialog.
+Does not close the dialog so you can preform asynchronous actions when the event is fired.
+You will have to tell the dialog when to close.

 ### Functions